Northern Muya Range: Geography

 The Northern Muya Range stretches from the valley of the Svetlaya river, a left tributary of the Upper Angara, in the southwest, to the valley of the Vitim in the northeast.
 The Upper Angara Depression lies to the northwest and the Muya-Kuanda Depression to the southeast.
 To the north it runs parallel with the Delyun-Uran Range just south of it, and to the south with the Muyakan Range.
 The highest summit of the range is a 2537 m high mountain located in its extreme southwestern part.
 Peaks and ridges have sharp glacial shapes in the central sector of the range, while flat summits predominate on the periphery.
 In its southwestern part the Northern Muya Range is broken by the valley of the Kotera.

 Hydrography

 The Northern Muya Range separates the basins of the Upper Angara and Muya Rivers.

-Among the rivers having their sources in the range are the Upper Angara and its left tributaries Yanchui and Angarakan, several Vitim tributaries, such as the Mamakan and Muya, as well as rivers Parama and Yanguda, originate from it.
+Among the rivers having their sources in the range are the Upper Angara and its left tributaries Yanchui and Angarakan, several tributaries of the Vitim, such as the Mamakan and Muya.
+The rivers Parama and Yanguda also originate from it.

 Flora

 The slopes of the range are mainly covered with larch taiga, with mountain tundra above 1200 m.
-The river valleys are swampy with meadows and pine forests on the lower slopes and the north-facing sides.
+The river valleys are swampy, with meadows and pine forests on the lower slopes and the north-facing sides.